Community Pharmacy Anticoagulation Monitoring Service (CPAMS)

 There are different training options depending if you have a new CPAMS contract or are an existing CPAMS contracted pharmacy with experienced CPAMS pharmacists on staff.
 More information on the CPAMS service can be found here.

 If you are interested in providing a CPAMS service in your pharmacy and you DO NOT have a current contract with your DHB, please complete our Expression of Interest form and return to email@example.com

 completed the initial training, there is a mandatory two year recertification.

-If you are due for a recertification, please register for the training through our Resource and Learning Directory.
+If you are due for a recertification, please register for the training through our Learning Directory.